googlecodelabs/webrtc-web/README.md

 # Realtime communication with WebRTC

-Thia code has the resources you need for the codelab [Realtime communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0).
+This code has the resources you need for the codelab [Realtime communication with WebRTC](https://codelabs.developers.google.com/codelabs/webrtc-web/#0).

 This is a work in progress.
 If you find a mistake or have a suggestion, please [file an issue](https://github.com/googlecodelabs/webrtc-web/issues).
 Thanks!